A Pinewood Trails Early Learner making nature soup.

 6 Principles of Forest School

-When choosing a preschool or enrichment program, it can be hard to tell if it’s a TRUE forest school versus a nature program.
-At Pinewood Trails Forest School we align with the national professional standard’s 6 principles that make a true forest school.
+When choosing a nature-based program, it can be hard to tell if it’s a TRUE forest school.
+At Pinewood Trails we align with the national professional standard’s 6 principles.

 Click on each principle below to explore how at Pinewood Trails Forest School we execute the principles in our practice.